As a freelancer, your finances can be irregular and unpredictable.

 3. Keep a record of expenses and receipts

 Get clear on what expenses you can claim as a freelancer.
-Record and categorise all eligible expenses as they occur and keep a physical or digital copy of all receipts.
-Recording expenses as you go ensures that none are forgotten, and you will always have an up-to-date view of your profit.
+Record and categorise all eligible expenses as they occur or keep a physical or digital copy of all receipts.
+Recording expenses as you go ensures that none are forgotten, so you will always have an up-to-date view of your profit.
 You can also estimate your tax bill throughout the year and avoid a painful few days going back over bank statements at year end.

 4. Set money aside for tax as and when you get paid